liquinlab/elm-smile/docs/adduser.md

 ### 2. Request access to the shared configuration files

-You need to get access to the .env files specific for your lab (env/.env.local, env/.env.deploy.local, env/.env.docs.local)/ These should be stored someplace in your lab like a fileserver, slack channel or even distributed over email.
+`You need to get access to the .env files specific to your lab (`env/.env.local, `env/.env.deploy.local`, `env/.env.docs.local`).
+These should be stored somewhere in your lab, like a fileserver, Slack channel, or even distributed over email.

 ::: info Great news!

 You only need to do this the first time you try out <SmileText />!
 Then you will forever be part of the family.
-For each new project you want to use with this lab copy the relevant .env files over.
+For each new project you want to use with this lab, copy the relevant .env files over.

 :::